dxos/dxos/docs/docs/specs/v0/composer.md

 The current frames list can be implemented using Composer's `tree` surface where the "installed frames" are the root level items in the tree with no children.
 This list can be provided by the `FramesPlugin.provides.tree.getTreeNodes()` API.
 To replace the content area with a specific frame, the appropriate plugin can return it's `Frame` from e.g.: `ChessPlugin.provides.content.getComponent(selection)` API which is given the current selection from the `tree`.
 Routing state and updates to the URL will be handled by the Composer element internally.

-Content items for every frame could exist as second level items in the tree under their respective frame nodes.
+Content items for every frame (such as email messages, specific contacts, etc) could exist as second level items in the tree under their respective frame nodes.

-The `<KaiSidebar />` is equally free to avoid using a `Tree` entirely and can replace that content with any form of accordion or stacked views desired.
-This sidebar can use a context hook like `useComposerState` to get access to the current UI state which includes the list of loaded plugins and their APIs.
+`<KaiSidebar />` is equally free to avoid using a `Tree` entirely and can replace that content with any form of accordion or stacked views desired.
+This sidebar can use a context hook like `useAppState` to get access to the current UI state which includes the list of loaded plugins and their APIs.

 Kai plugins are free to extend the base `Composer.Plugin` while at the same time expanding their behavior with things Composer can't do.